Business Intelligence & Reporting

 - CANCELLED: 1 order, $123 (<1%)

-AI updates the query and dashboard
+AI re-runs the upstream query

--> Top countries: USA (4 orders), UK (3), Germany (2)
+→ Top countries: USA (4 orders), UK (3), Germany (2)Dashboards have shareable URLs.
+Open them from the web app without rerunning anything.

-For Claude Plugin users, this is a meaningful difference from a traditional BI handoff: the dashboard can appear inline in the same chat where Claude explored the schema and wrote the query, so you can refine it in context instead of switching tools.
+For Claude Plugin users, this is a meaningful difference from a traditional BI handoff: the dashboard preview can appear inline in the same chat where Claude explored the schema and wrote the query, so you can refine it in context instead of switching tools.

 Recurring reports